iurii-kyrylenko/fp-pearls/README.md

 ## Haskell Pearls

-Based on Pearls of Functional Algoritm Design by Richard Burd
+Based on Pearls of Functional Algoritm Design by Richard Bird